 We have a limited operating history as we were formed on March 29, 2011.
-Since that date, our operations have focused on acquiring the rights to PCS499, organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio and conducting clinical trials.
+Since that date, our operations have focused on acquiring the rights to PCS499, PCS11T, PCS100; organizing and staffing our company; business planning; raising capital; establishing our intellectual property portfolio and conducting clinical trials.
 We do not have any drug candidates approved for sale and have not yet generated any revenue from drug sales.
 We have funded our operations through the private sale of equity and equity-linked securities to accredited investors.
 Since inception, we have incurred operating losses.
-As of March 31, 2020, we had an accumulated deficit of \$11.9 million.
+As of June 30, 2020, we had an accumulated deficit of \$12.6 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, as we:

-- continue to invest in the development of PCS499 for the treatment of NL; - manufacture our drug candidate; - hire additional research and development and general and administrative personnel; - maintain, expand and protect our intellectual property portfolio; - evaluate opportunities for the development of additional drug candidates; and - incur additional costs associated with operating as a public company.
+- continue to invest in the development of PCS499 for the treatment of NL; - manufacture our drug candidate; - begin developing PCS11T and PCS100; - hire additional research and development and general and administrative personnel; - maintain, expand and protect our intellectual property portfolio; - · evaluate opportunities for the development of additional drug candidates; and - incur additional costs associated with operating as a public company.